FlowFuse/node-red-dashboard/docs/contributing/guides/registration.md

 1. Store the most recent message on the widget under the `node._msg`
 2. Appends any `msg.topic` defined on the node config
 3. Checks if the widget has a `passthru` property:
-    - If no `passthru` proeprty is found, runs `send(msg)`
+    - If no `passthru` property is found, runs `send(msg)`
     - If the property is present, `send(msg)` is only run if `passthru` is set to `true`

 #### Custom `onInput` Handler

 When provided, this will override the default handler.

 We use this in the core widgets in Dashboard with `ui-chart`, where we want to be storing the history of recent `msg` value, rather than _just_ the most recent value as done in the default handler.
 We also use it here to ensure we don't have too many data points (as defined in the `ui-chart` config).

+Another use case here would be if you do not want to pass on any incoming `msg` payloads onto connected nodes automatically, for example, you could have a bunch of command-type `msg` payloads that instruct your node to do something, that are then not relevant to any preceding nodes in the flow.

 ### `.onError(err)` (`function`)